RedHat-Middleware-Workshops/cloud-native-workshop-v2m4-guides/evolve-serverless-services.md

 ![serverless]({% image_path payment-native-image-build.png %})

 Since our environment here is Linux, you can just run it.
-In the CodeReady Workspaces `Terminal`, run:
+In the CodeReady Workspaces Terminal, run:

 `/tmp/hello/target/*-runner`